-We listen to our stakeholders using selected dialogue tools to assess what is materially important to them.
-After identifying the critical environmental, social and governance issues (ESG) these are ranked in order of importance to develop our approach and strategies towards each.
-The Materiality Matrix is a graphic model of this process, showing which are the bank's material topics.
-We review our materiality analysis on a yearly basis and the results of the analysis are discussed with our Corporate Governance, Nomination and Sustainability Committee which examines both the methodology and the results in depth.
+We listen to our stakeholders with selected dialogue tools, to assess what is materially important to them.
+After identifying critical Environmental, Social and Governance issues (ESG), we rank them in order of importance, to develop our approach and strategies for each one of them.
+The Materiality Matrix is a graphic model of this process, showing which topics stakeholders say are of material importance.

 Listening to stakeholders has always been fundamental to UniCredit's business: the Group regularly invests in mutual feedback activities that include all types of stakeholders, systematically collecting and evaluating observations, conducting research activities and responding to stakeholders' opinions and concerns.

 We believe that understanding who your business impacts and who impacts your business is the key to long-term value creation.
 We also believe that knowing which issues are important to our stakeholders is crucial for managing risks and opportunities, and is therefore essential when it comes to making decisions and developing strategies.

 |Colleagues||People Survey of professional engagement; internal clients’ perceptions of headquarters services; Group Intranet Portal; departmental online communities||Ca. 85,000 employees addressed by the people survey; > 52,000 valuable inputs from Group-wide surveys||DigitALL, our new digital workplace which helps us all to thrive as One Team, One UniCredit, interacting and communicating more effectively.
 DigitAll encompasses new tools and functionalities to offer a unified, agile, digital platform for the future.|